aiocoap

 .. meta:: :copyright: SPDX-FileCopyrightText: Christian Amsüss and the aiocoap contributors :copyright: SPDX-License-Identifier: MIT

-The aiocoap package is an implementation of CoAP, the Constrained Application Protocol
+The aiocoap package is an implementation of CoAP, the Constrained Application Protocol_.
+It facilitates writing applications that talk to

 network enabled embedded ("IoT" / "Internet of Things") devices.

-It is written in Python 3 using its native asyncio
+It is written in Python 3 using its native asyncio_ methods to facilitate

 concurrent operations while maintaining an easy to use interface.

-.. _Constrained Application Protocol
+.. _Constrained Application Protocol: http://coap.space/

-.. _native asyncio
+.. _native asyncio: https://docs.python.org/3/library/asyncio

 For how to use the aiocoap library, have a look at the guidedtour_, or at the examples_ and tools_ provided.

-A full reference is available in the API documentation
+A full reference is available in the API documentation_.

 All examples can be run directly from a source code copy.
 If you prefer to install it, the usual Python mechanisms apply (see installation_).

-.. _API documentation
+.. _API documentation: http://aiocoap.readthedocs.io/en/latest/api.html

 This library supports the following standards in full or partially: